IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 * From the *Project* home, on the *Assets* tab, ensure the *Data assets* section is expanded or click on the arrow to toggle it and open up the list of data assets.

-* Find the *APPLICANTFINANCIALPERSONALLOAN.csv* data asset, then click the 3 vertical dots to the right, and select the *Refine* option from the menu.
+* Find the *german_credit_data_plus_personal.csv* data asset, then click the 3 vertical dots to the right, and select the *Refine* option from the menu.

 ![Launch the action menu](../.gitbook/assets/images/dr/dr-launch-table.png)